lajax/yii2-language-picker/README.md

         'class' => 'lajax\languagepicker\Component',
         'languages' => ['en-US', 'de-DE', 'fr-FR'],         // List of available languages (icons only) 'cookieName' => 'language',                         // Name of the cookie.
+        'cookieDomain' => 'example.com',                    // Domain of the cookie.
         'expireDays' => 64,                                 // The expiration time of the cookie is 64 days.
         'callback' => function() {
             if (!\Yii::$app->user->isGuest) {